Little Falls Gulf Curve crash of 1940: Casualties and reporting

-The wreck was on page one of newspapers across the country.
+The wreck was page-one news for newspapers across the country.
 The New York Times gave the story a two-column headline on page one on April 20, and on Sunday, April 21 it was still on the first page with a huge panoramic photograph of the wreck site.
 Photographs of the crash were published in the 2010 book Images of America Little Falls.

 Realignment

-The crash caused John Crowley, publisher of the local newspaper the Little Falls Evening Times to advocate through the paper's editorials for the elimination of the sharp curve, where two people died decades earlier in the 1903 crash.
+The crash caused John Crowley, publisher of the local newspaper the Little Falls Evening Times to advocate through the paper's editorials for the elimination of the sharp curve, where two people died decades earlier in the 1903 crash of a newspaper train.
 Prior attempts were not implemented due to cost.
 A realignment to reduce the angle of the curve was completed on November 19, 1947, which required diverting the river farther south and filling in the old channel.
 The fourteen month construction project reduced the bend from 7° 24′ to 1° 30′ and allows trains to continue through the bend at normal speed.
 6300 ft of roadbed were reconstructed on an embankment averaging 65 feet in height separating the roadbed from the river.
 Creating a 20 feet deep, 150 feet wide new channel for the river required blasting and excavation of 138,000 cuyd of rock and was the largest part of the project.
 The project cost $2.5 million.
 According to the railroad, the improvement was planned immediately after the accident but due to shortages of material and manpower caused by World War II, the project was postponed until the end of the war.